Floorp-Projects/Floorp/tools/lint/docs/coding-style/coding_style_cpp.rst

 Existing classes in the global namespace are named with a short prefix (For example, "ns") as a pseudo-namespace.

-For small functions, constructors, or other braced constructs, it's okay to collapse the definition to one line, as shown for ``TinyFunction`` above.
-For larger ones, use something similar to method declarations, below.

 Methods and functions
 ~~~~~~~~~~~~~~~~~~~~~